Ubaidbutt/image-uploader/README.md

 - This will start the server at PORT 5000 - the port can also be configured from the config file

 # Learnings
-- Postgresql was a new learning along with the sequelize ORM since its been a long time when I worked with a SQL database, it has been mostly NoSQL recently
+- Postgresql was a new learning along with the sequelize ORM since its been a long time when I last worked with a SQL database, it has been mostly NoSQL recently
-- I have never worked with storing images locally in a database - it mostly about storing them on Amazon S3 or azure blob so it was a good experience
+- I have never worked with storing images locally in a database - it is mostly about storing them on Amazon S3 or azure blob so it was a good experience
-- I had taken some typescript courses but never got an opportunity to work on an actual project - this was a really cool experience working with express and typescript
+- I had taken some typescript courses and was always interested in exploring it but never got an opportunity to work on an actual project - this was a really cool experience working with express and typescript